eecs280staff/tutorials/docs/setup_eecs281.md

 If your project has additional dependencies, update the dependencies section at the bottom of the `Makefile`.

-You should be able to compile and run your main function.
+You should be able to compile and run your main file.
 ```console
 $ make
 $ ./main